Implication of nano-Hertz stochastic gravitational wave on dynamical dark matter through a dark first-order phase transition: Penetration rate of dark matter across the bubble wall

-It is important to evaluate the bubble wall velocity, for SGWB spectra, baryogenesis and DM dynamical mechanism~\cite{Moore:1995si,Jiang:2022btc}.
-In the ultrarelativistic limit, the pressure on the bubble wall can be obtained from~\cite{Chway:2019kft,Bodeker:2009qy} :
+\tc{Assessing the velocity of the bubble wall is crucial for understanding gravitational wave spectra, baryogenesis, and the dynamical mechanisms of dark matter~\cite{Moore:1995si,Jiang:2022btc}.} In the ultrarelativistic limit, the pressure on the bubble wall can be obtained from~\cite{Chway:2019kft,Bodeker:2009qy} :

-which counts of the difference of number of freedom across the bubble wall.
-Here
+which counts the difference of dof across the bubble wall.
+When the phase transition happens below the temperature of $0.1~\mathrm{GeV}$, then we choose $g_\star \approx 10$.
+And